If you love a good waterfall hike, then put the Ribbon Falls hike in Kananaskis…

 Horton Hill is the forested hill located behind the Tim Horton Children’s Ranch.
 There used to be a trail from the ranch the kids could use, but no longer.
 For now, you access it via the south ridge.

-General directions for getting to the top of Horton Hill
+General directions for the Horton Hill hike

 This is a short hike.
 It’s only 1.7 km one way with an elevation gain of 320 m – so much of the hike is on the steep side.